xiaohe27/K-Spec-Gen/README.md

 Web-interface:

 1. Go to url [http://k-spec-generator.herokuapp.com/](http://k-spec-generator.herokuapp.com/)

+ N.B.
+Due to the limitation of the free heroku service, the first time to open the url might be slower (5-10 seconds).

 2. Either select a pre-defined example from the top-center pop-up menu, or directly paste the annotated java program into the central textbox.